mdbergmann/emacs-lfeunit/README.md

 This is a Emacs minor mode implementation to run LFE (ltest) tests using rebar3.

-Tests are actually run with `rebar3 lfe ltest`.
+Tests are actually run with `rebar3 as test lfe ltest`.

 There is no package on Elpa or Melpa.
 To install it clone this to some local folder and initialize like this in Emacs: